apache/camel-website/content/blog/2023/01/ck_2022_results/index.md

 We've developed a series of "How to" blog post to show main operations on Camel K: [testing](/blog/2022/11/camel-k-jbang/), [monitoring](/blog/2022/07/camel-k-monitoring-ops/), [promoting](/blog/2022/10/camel-k-cicd/) an Integration.
 You now knows how to do all that stuff ;)

-Beside all that stuff, we've made an enourmous work of stabilization (73 known bugs fixed) and an hidden work of automating the process that will strengthen our ability to focus on deliverying new exciting features.
+Beside all that stuff, we've made an enormous work of stabilization (73 known bugs fixed) and an hidden work of automating the process that will strengthen our ability to focus on delivering new exciting features.
 On behalf of Camel community we wish you a Happy New Year.
 2023 is going to be a great year for Apache Camel with Camel 4 on the way!